nnfunny/ecosystem-simulation/README.md

     <img src="logo.svg" />
 </p>

-# Ecosystem Stimulation :deciduous_tree:
+# Ecosystem Stimulation

-**The project "Ecosystem Stimulation" inspired by some game developers on Youtube give a small view of my own simple forest.**
+**The project "Ecosystem Stimulation" inspired by some game developers on Youtube give a small view of my own simple forest. :deciduous_tree:**

 **The main library used in my Javascript project is [three.js](https://threejs.org/)**